Werner Purgathofer, Eduard Groeller, Martin Feda

 Our experiences are only with one of these,

-but one should probably also be careful with the others.
+VIDEA, but one should probably also be careful with the

-It is an offense against honorable scientists to offer false publication
+others.
+It is an offense against honorable scientists to offer false publication possibilities under a

 Serious conferences usually introduce themselves by distributing a Call for Papers including a submission deadline.
 After having received contributions a technical program committee reviews and evaluates these to come to a decision which of the submitted paper proposals shall be accepted for the conference.
 Some conferences ask for abstracts first to be able to decide whether a topic is appropriate for their event, and ask for full papers (to be reviewed again) only thereafter.